awsdocs/amazon-personalize-developer-guide/doc_source/maintaining-relevance.md

  Retraining frequency depends on your business requirements and the recipe that you use\.
 For most workloads, we recommend training a new model weekly with training mode set to `FULL`\.
 This creates a completely new solution version based on the entirety of the training data from the datasets in your dataset group\.
 If you add new items frequently and you don't use User\-Personalization, you may need to do a full retraining more often to include those new items in recommendations\.

  With User\-Personalization, Amazon Personalize automatically updates your latest fully trained solution version \(trained with `trainingMode` set to `FULL`\) every two hours to include new items in recommendations with exploration\.
+The solution version must be deployed in a campaign for updates to occur\.
 Your campaign automatically uses the updated solution version\.
 This is not a full retraining; you should still train a new solution version weekly with `trainingMode` set to `FULL` so the model can learn from your users' behavior\.

  If every two hours is not frequent enough, you can manually create a solution version with `trainingMode` set to `UPDATE` to include those new items in recommendations\.
 Just remember that Amazon Personalize automatically updates only your latest fully trained solution version, so the manually updated solution version won't be automatically updated in the future\.
 For more information, see [User\-Personalization recipe](native-recipe-new-item-USER_PERSONALIZATION.md)\.